ImageErrors and Omissions Insurance – Get Quotes, Buy E&O Insurance Online

 • Missed deadlines - E&O Insurance covers claims resulting from missed deadlines that cause financial losses for clients.

-• Negligent Action - E&O Insurance provides coverage for any harm caused to the customer due to an employee's negligent actions.
+• Negligent Action - E&O Insurance provides coverage for any harm caused to the customer because of an employee's negligent actions.

-• Error in Service - Protects in case an error is caused by your employee during a service provided by your company/business.
+• Error in Service - It provides protection in case your employee causes an error during a service provided by your company or business.

-• Misrepresentation - The insurance provides coverage if an employee's misrepresentation of a service leads to damage or loss in any form.
+• Distortion - The insurance provides coverage if an employee's dissembling of service leads to damage or loss in any form.

-• Violate Good Faith and Fair Deal - In the event that your company breaches good faith and fails to fulfill its obligations, the insurer provides coverage against potential financial risks.
+• Violate Good Faith and Fair Deal - If your company breaks trust and doesn't meet its responsibilities, the insurer offers coverage against possible financial risks.

-• Lawyer Fees - E&O Insurance cover your lawyers fee in case the customer files a case against your company.
+• Lawyer Fees - E&O Insurance covers your lawyer's fee in case the customer files a case against your company

 • Settlements - Insurance plan takes care of court awarded settlements.